 - 8 Our Review and Verdict On Casio PX-S7000

 Casio PX-S7000 Specification

-The latest Casio Privia digital piano, PX-S7000, is a beautiful and versatile instrument that fits any decor, either setting against a wall or in the middle of the room.
+The latest Casio Privia digital piano, PX-S7000, is a beautiful and versatile instrument that fits any decor, either sitting against a wall or in the middle of the room.

-I believe Casio PX-S7000 also has achieved a good balance between buttons and a screen that enables easy operation with a clean, minimalist contemporary look.
+I believe the Casio PX-S7000 also has achieved a good balance between buttons and a screen that enables easy operation with a clean, minimalist, contemporary look.
 The LCD screen, lights, and panel buttons fade away and disappear when playing.

 While Casio offers black and white colors for PX S7000, I think the “Harmonious Mustard” is the best-looking color.

 This deep yellow finish is extraordinary, bringing something special to the contemporary feel of this piano.

 The contemporary design does not end with the color; the overall design is beautiful.
 Its wooden legs are sturdy and detachable.

 PX-S7000 has a grey-colored bottom that blends harmoniously with the whole instrument; moreover, the triple-pedal unit has the matching color of the keyboard.

 The clear plastic music rest feels sturdy and can be easily installed and detached.